-- Any material or salts which will not dissolve or corrode rebar,
+- Any material or salts which will not dissolve or corrode rebar.

-Classification based on Grain size:
+Classification of aggregates based on Grain size:

 The percentage of all type deleterious materials in fine aggregate should not exceed 5 %.

-For RCC work, generally, 20 mm aggregate is used,
+For RCC work, generally 20 mm aggregate is used.

-Classification based on its unit weight:
+Classification of aggregates based on its unit weight:

-Its Unit weight up to 121 kN/m3.
+Lightweight aggregates has unit weight up to 121 KN/m3.

-It is used to reduce the weight of the structure with better thermal insulation and fire resistance.
+These aggregates are used to reduce the weight of the structure with better thermal insulation and fire resistance.